13dnizinski/fast-api/README.md

 sudo kill -9 3200
 ```

-Where did you figure out how to do this?
+#### Question: What documentation did I follow to create the startup script?

 I went through this tutorial:
 https://lcalcagni.medium.com/deploy-your-fastapi-to-aws-ec2-using-nginx-aa8aa0d85ec7

-I'm sick of the IP address changing every time.
+#### Question: I'm sick of the IP address changing every time.
 What do I do?
 AWS Elastic IP Addresses will keep your IP address consistent so that people calling your APIs (like the front-end) see the same thing every time, no matter what IP address your EC2 is actually using.
 You can set this up under "EC2" -> "Network and Security" -> "Elastic IPs"